The 2019 Conference will offer Panel and Abstract Submissions. Abstracts may be accepted for Poster or Oral presentation.

 e.
 Fit on the program with other sessions

 f.
 Ability to speak to an audience that includes researchers and practitioners from

 multiple fields and sectors

-Panel proposals must include a description of the panel (1000 words or less), a listing of the panelists, talk titles for each panelist, and a moderator for the panel.
-All panel members, as well as the moderator listed on the panel submission, must indicate a willingness to attend the conference and participate on the panel.
+Panel proposals must include a description of the panel (as you wish for it to appear in the program, should the session be selected), a listing of the panelists, talk titles and talk descriptions (200 characters limit) for each panelist.
+All panel members, must indicate a willingness to attend the conference and participate on the panel.
 Contact information and each panelist’s professional affiliation also need to be included.

 Abstract Submission Guidelines

-Abstracts that highlight original research must be 500 words or less and must communicate to the Program Committee the question that is guiding the research, the significance of the research, data/methods, and preliminary results.
+Abstracts that highlight original research must be 2,000 characters or less and must communicate to the Program Committee the question that is guiding the research, the significance of the research, data/methods, and preliminary results.
 These abstract submissions must be based on unpublished research.
-Abstract submissions highlighting population health practitioner work, data sets, student training, or other non-research related topics must also be 500 words or less and also communicate the significance of the work and its relevance to the interdisciplinary population health field.
 Abstract submissions will be judged on the extent to which the research, practice, or training is pushing boundaries in this area of study, is clear and complete, and is related to the theme of the meeting.